MicrosoftDocs/PowerShell-Docs/reference/v3/Core/New-ModuleManifest.md

 Required: False
 Position: Named
 Default value: None
-Accept pipeline input: false
+Accept pipeline input: False
 Accept wildcard characters: False
 ```

 ### -RequiredAssemblies
-Specifies the assembly \(.dll\) files that the module requires.
+Specifies the assembly (.dll) files that the module requires.
 Enter the assembly file names.
 Windows PowerShell loads the specified assemblies before updating types or formats, importing nested modules, or importing the module file that is specified in the value of the RootModule key.